stephencweiss/stephencharlesweiss.com/content/blog/2019-06-13/json-stringify-spacer.md

      proposedFields: [ [Object], [Object] ] } }
 ```

-And since the terminal isn’t interactive, there is no simple recourse… enter `JSON.Stringify`.
+And since the terminal isn't interactive, there is no simple recourse… enter `JSON.Stringify`.

 # With `JSON.Stringify`